 Manns Premier Door Oil

-All-in-one natural hard wax oil that dries to a natural clear matt finish.
+All-in-one solvent based hard wax oil that dries to a natural clear matt finish.

 Suitable for unfinished timber veneered doors.